helpme970/bubblejail/README.md

 - Report bugs via the **Issues** tab.
 - Star the repository if you find it useful.
-- Pull requests are welcome—especially improvements to documentation, new helper flags, or better handling of edge cases.
+- Pull requests are welcome

 ---